 (Top TIP: Survival situations rarely appear unexpectedly, but tend to evolve from bad preparations followed by bad luck.
 Set realistic itinerary and don’t skimp on preparations, or provisions.)

-Our fourth night in the encroaching wilderness is one of utter exhausted sleep for all.
+Our fourth night in the encroaching wilderness is one of utterly exhausted sleep for all.
 Pitch No 32.

 For once in the morning we are on way by five thirty am.
 The driving is considerably easier if undertaking before the sun heats up the sand to egg timer silkiness.
 Eighteen kilometres on sand without a stop from camp Fanny and I are beginning to think that this could be our lucky day when all of a sudden up ahead, El Cid shows all the signs of digging in again.